Multiplicities of Jumping Numbers: Properties of the Rees coefficient

-We say that a class $[c] \in \QQ/\ZZ$ is \emph{contributed by $E$} if $c+n$ is contributed by $E$ for some natural number $n$. \end{dfn} The condition that $E \subset E^{c}$ is just saying that $c$ is a candidate jumping number for $E$.
+We say that a class $[c] \in \QQ/\ZZ$ is \emph{contributed by $E$} if $c+n$ is contributed by $E$ for some natural number $n$. \end{dfn} The condition that $E_{x}$ is non-empty is saying that $E$ is centered on $\Spec(\cO_{X,x})$ and $E_{x} \subset E^{c}_{x}$ is just saying that $c$ is a candidate jumping number for $E$.
 We also note that contribution by a prime divisor depends only on the valuation defined by $E$ and not on the chosen log resolution.
-So we say that a jumping number is ``contributed by a valuation $\nu$" if it is contributed by a divisor on a log resolution whose associated valuation is $\nu$. \\
+So we say that a jumping number is ``contributed by a valuation $\nu$" if it is contributed by a divisor on a log resolution whose associated valuation is $\nu$.